Bukusu: Origins

-The Bukusu myths of origin state that the first man, Mwambu (the discoverer or inventor), was made from mud by Wele Khakaba (meaning God the Creator) at a place called Mumbo (which translates to 'west').
+The Bukusu myths of origin state that the first man, Mwambu (the discoverer or inventor), was made from mud by Wele Khakaba (meaning "God the Creator") at a place called Mumbo (which translates to "west").
 God then created a woman known as Sela to be his wife.
 Mwambu and his descendants moved out of Mumbo and settled on the foothills of Mount Elgon (known to them as Masaba), from where their descendants grew to form the current Bukusu population.

 Anthropologists believe that the Bukusu did not become distinct from the rest of the Luhya population until the late 18th century at the very earliest.
-They moved into Central Uganda as part of a much larger group of people, many forming the eastern extension of the great Bantu migration out of central Africa.
-(See Origins of the Luhya.)
+They moved into central Uganda as part of a much larger group of people, many forming the eastern extension of the great Bantu migration out of central Africa.
+The Bukusu word for a sub-tribe such as the Bukusu, as well as smaller clans (for example, Kitanga) or phatries (such as Kituika, within the Kitanga clan) within the Bukusu people, is ekholo.
+The Bukusu are one of the major sub-tribes of the Luhya people.